-From making sure that staff have the time to focus on what they love to ensuring wards are full of diverse skill sets, it’s essential that teams have access to the time, energy and resources they need.
+From making sure that staff has the time to focus on what they love to ensuring wards are full of diverse skill sets, it’s essential that teams have access to the time, energy, and resources they need.
 Whether training digital workers to manage simple activities that come with recruiting and onboarding new staff or automating contact centers, healthcare providers can improve employee experiences across the board.

 Intelligent automation enables all stakeholders to collaborate more effectively by breaching the systems and infrastructure gaps that keep data and resources siloed within specific organizations and functions.
 In doing so, doctors and case workers are able to make full assessments of their patients and can coordinate follow-up care without needing to pass patients from pillar to post.
 On a macro scale, this data can also be used to evaluate overall population health and make informed decisions around population health management and preventative care strategies.

-Use Cases for Intelligent Automation and RPA in Healthcare
+Use Cases for IA and RPA in Healthcare

 1. Revenue Cycle Management

-From authorization, coding and remittance to everything in between, healthcare providers can ensure they manage their revenue cycle efficiently.
+From prior authorization, coding, and remittance to everything in between, healthcare providers can ensure they manage their revenue cycle efficiently.
 They can enable their teams to reclaim the cost of care and eliminate confusion around payment responsibility and eligibility with the support of a digital workforce.

 One of the most time-consuming processes for healthcare providers is the administration of patient scheduling and appointments.
 With intelligent automation, patients can access self-service booking systems and personalized multi-channel communications to confirm appointments, change appointments, and update patient record systems, freeing employees to provide front-line care.